alexandrudanpop/gatsby-theme-byfolio/www/src/experience/petprojects.md

   [
     {
       title: "Multiple VM connector",
-      description: "Created a windows app that can connect to multiple virtual machines - have each in one tab. [see here](https://github.com/alexandrudanpop/ConnectToMultipleVMs)",
+      description: "Created a windows app that can connect to multiple virtual machines - have each in one tab.",
       layout: "1",
       files:
         [